 To provide affordable performing arts education and performance opportunities for children, adults, and families and broadly accessible live theatre production opportunities for Broomfield, Colorado and surrounding communities.

-Mary Wilkie (Executive Director/Artistic Director, BYLP Mentor) attended University of Northern Colorado with a focus in Theatre Arts and has a BA in Communications from MSU Denver.
-Mary was among the founding troupe of the Broomfield Summer Youth Players, an entirely youth-led theatre company and has over fifteen years experience instructing youth theatre, visual arts, and STEM curriculum.
+Mary Wilkie (Executive Director & BYLP Mentor) attended University of Northern Colorado with a focus in Theatre Arts and has a BA in Communications from MSU Denver.
+Mary was among the founding troupe of the Broomfield Summer Youth Players, an entirely youth-led theatre company and has over twenty years’ experience instructing youth theatre, visual arts, and STEM curriculum.
 When she’s not herding proverbial cats and delighting in the challenges and excitement of her role with BackStory, she provides private acting lessons and tutoring to all ages, specializing in learning support and strategies for youth with special needs and learning difficulties, and is a strong advocate for inclusive and adaptive education in public schools and all enrichment programming.
-Mary enjoys lending a voice for arts engagement and learning with various boards and committees throughout the community, including as past chair of the Broomfield County Cultural Council and current member of the Communities that Care Coalition, Public Art Committee, and vice-chair of the Turnpike Arts District.
-Mary is very grateful to her amazing children and supportive partner in a family which constantly keeps her learning, growing, and laughing.
+Additionally, she enjoys lending a voice for arts engagement and learning with various boards and committees throughout the community, including as Chair of the Broomfield County Cultural Council.
+Mary is very proud to be the parent of two amazing teens in a family which constantly keeps her learning, growing, and laughing.

-Preston Adams (BSTA Artistic Instructor, BSYT Co-Music Director) is a graduate from the University of Northern Colorado with his Bachelor of Music in Opera Performance.
-He spent two summers performing opera in Germany, performing Monostatos in Mozart's The Magic Flute the first time and then performing the role of Gaston in La Traviata and singing excerpts from Les Miserables as Valjean while being Chorus Master/Music Coordinator.
-Since graduating, he has performed such roles as Ronnette in Little Shop of Horrors, Eddie in Rocky Horror Picture Show, Dupree in Cry-baby, and Hud in Hair.
+P-Jay Adams (BSTA Artistic Instructor, BSYT Co-Music Director) is a graduate from the University of Northern Colorado with their Bachelor of Music in Opera Performance.
+They spent two summers performing opera in Germany, performing Monostatos in Mozart's The Magic Flute the first time and then performing the role of Gaston in La Traviata and singing excerpts from Les Miserables as Valjean while being Chorus Master/Music Coordinator.
+Since graduating, they have performed such roles as Ronnette in Little Shop of Horrors, Eddie in Rocky Horror Picture Show, Dupree in Cry-baby, and Hud in Hair.
 Other credits include Seaweed in Hairspray, MC in Chicago, & Preacher in Bonnie and Clyde.
-He is excited to share his love of performance and music with BackStory's students!
+They are excited to share their love of performance and music with BackStory's students!